 Horsetail and hair loss

 Because of its silica content, horsetail is also useful when battling hair loss.
 The herb rejuvenates your hair, adding sheen to the appearance and strength to the hair shafts.
 It also contains selenium and cysteine, which are known to prevent hair loss and promote hair regrowth.
 Both of these substances contribute to healthier hair and prevent free radicals from damaging the cells.
-So when looking for hair loss supplements, make sure to look for those where all three ingredients are included.
+So when looking for supplements, make sure to look for those where all three ingredients are included.

 Photo by: Ute via Flickr.